 - 1. Building height and number of stories for additions and new construction - 2.
 Height, placement, and materials of building additions - 3.
-Appropriate (and Inappropriate) exterior materials, (walls, roofs, windows, chimneys, etc.) - 4.
+Appropriate (and inappropriate) exterior materials, (walls, roofs, windows, chimneys, etc.) - 4.
 Exterior building components, such as porches, carports, outbuildings, etc. - 5.
 Existing and proposed landscaping and trees - 6.
 Setbacks for front and side yards - 7.
 Appropriate materials and height of walls and fences - 8.
 Location, height, materials, and scale of garage apartments and other secondary buildings - 9.
 Location of garage doors, if the garage is attached to the principal structure - 10.
 Driveway materials and configurations - 11.
 Public amenities, such as sidewalks, street furniture, street lighting, bus stops, etc.

-The Historic Landmark Commission will use the District Design Standards in determining whether to grant a Certificate of Appropriateness for building additions and new construction within the district.
+grant a Certificate of Appropriateness for building additions and new construction within the district.